Trucking company business plan for starting your own business

 Thank you so much for your hard work!

-It is important that you understand the market’s ins and outs before starting trucking company business plan.
+You must understand the market’s ins and outs before starting a trucking company business plan.
 It will give you an idea of how the existing companies in the industry are operating and what is something you could offer as a value-added service.
 You may read this trucking company business plan template to get an overview of the current market trends.

 5.1 Market Trends

-Trucking is responsible for most of the overland freight movement in the United States, with the market being worth 732.3 billion U.S. dollars in 2020.
-There were over 902,000 truck drivers employed in the U.S., which is less than the industry requires.
+Trucking is responsible for most of the overland freight movement in the United States.
+In 2020, according to Statista, the market was worth $732.3 billion.
+The industry was responsible for employing more than 902k truck drivers in the U.S., which is still less than the industry requires.
 Hence, there’s a lot of potential for startups in the trucking industry.
+If you launch this business with a proper plan and strategy, you cannot be at loss.

 5.2 Marketing Segmentation